 Columbia is a larger medium-sized city located in the state of South Carolina.
 With a population of 133,217 people and 80 constituent neighborhoods, Columbia is the largest community in South Carolina.

-12.77% of the workforce is employed in the armed forces, making the military a huge focus of life in Columbia.
-Even though it is a military town, the civilian sector still plays an important role in the local economy.
-The Education and Healthcare industries respectively employ 14.27% and 13.25% of the civilian workforce.
+The armed forces are a huge part of the life in Columbia, employing 11.55% of the workforce.
+While it is a military town, the civilian sector still plays an important role in the local economy, where the Education and Healthcare industries employ 14.34% and 12.84% of the civilian workforce, respectively.

 Also of interest is that Columbia has more people living here who work in computers and math than 95% of the places in the US.